Population from Census 2015 - 68,556

 Download the Residential Building/Subtrade Permit Application to apply for an electrical permit.
 A Homeowners Electrical Wiring Guide (PDF 15.3 MB) is available here to assist you in your basic, home wiring.

-As of August 16th, 2016, the HVAC permit is included in the building permit fee and falls under the direct responsibility of the Building Contractor.
+HVAC installation is included in the building permit fee and falls under the direct responsibility of the Building Contractor.
 However, a permit is required for every heating unit installed in a house/living unit, in the event your project also includes hydronic heating, ensure you apply for the applicable permit.
 See link below.

 Yes, if you are planning to install hydronic heating lines, a permit is required.
 Download the Hydronic Heating Permit Application to apply for a hydronic heating permit.

 Contact Us eServices

 © City of Grande Prairie.
 All Rights Reserved.

 ©2018 City of Grande Prairie, Alberta.
 All Rights Reserved.
 Website Created by Vision Internet